19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spellcasting Disciplines/Intelligence Discipline.md

 You can only memorize [Spells](../Spells.md) that share one of your learned [Spell Domains](../../Spells/Spell%20Domains/Spell%20Domains.md).

-You can learn a new *Domain* when:
+You can learn a new *Intelligence Domain* when:

 1. You first learn the *Intelligence Discipline*
 2. Your [Intelligence](../../../Player%20Characters/The%20Ability%20Scores/Intelligence.md) becomes 2 for the first time.